el634dev/el634dev/README.md

 #### About

-I am passionate about creating user friendly visually appealing designs.
-Solving problems and learning from others including internet resources.
+I am passionate about creating user friendly designs and being a team player.
+Solving problems and learning using internet resources and tools.
 Being organized and detail oriented.

 <!--#### Coding Stats